HomeProske, Swanson & Mahato

 3

-In the same large bowl add the eggs, sugar, salt (away from yeast), almond extract, lemon rind and milk (milk should be warned in the microwave).
-Sprinkle over with 2 c. more flour and stir together as best as possible.
-Now it is time to roll up your sleeves and use your hands to continue to mix the wet and dry ingredients together.
+Now it is time to roll up your sleeves, as this part gets mucky.
+Use clean dry hands to continue to mix the wet and dry ingredients together.
 Begin to add in the butter, a few chunks at a time, mixing it in thoroughly.
+Use your fingers to smear the butter into the mixture and be on the lookout for any clumps of the yeast mixture which also need to be incorporated in the dough.
 Really knead well until elastic.
-At this point add the fruit and nuts in one go and mix thoroughly – this will take some real elbow grease!
+At this point, add the fruit and nuts in one go and mix thoroughly – this will take some real elbow grease!

 Part IV